-\textbf{Proof of Theorem \ref{thm_Uconv}}.
-We prove this theorem in three steps: (a) we show that there exists a sub-sequence of the utility value generated from the trading sequence that converges to some limiting utility level; (b) we then prove that the limiting allocation of such a convergent subsequence is the Pareto optimal allocation; (c) we show that any convergent subsequence of the original bounded sequence converges to the same limit.
-In the following proof, we include no-bankruptcy constraints, $\x_j\geq 0$ for all $j=1,\ldots,J$, in the Trading Process \ref{algtrading}, i.e., problem $\P^+_j(\x_{j,t})$ is solved in each round of trading.
-This proof can be easily modified for the case without the no-bankruptcy constraint.
-The detail of the proof is as follows.\\
+We then proceed to prove Theorem \ref{thm_Uconv} through three steps: (I) Firstly, we prove the existence of a sub-sequence within the utility values generated by the trading sequence that converges to a specific limiting utility level.
+(II) We then establish that the limiting allocation corresponding to such a convergent subsequence achieves Pareto optimality.
+(III) Finally, we show that any convergent subsequence derived from the original bounded sequence converges to the same limit.

+To ensure this proof fit more general situation, we consider the no-bankruptcy constraints, $\x_j\geq 0$ for all $j=1,\ldots,J$, in the Trading Process \ref{algtrading}.
+In other words, we solve problem $\P^+j(\x_{j,t})$ in each round of trading.
+It is worth noting that this proof can be readily adapted for cases without the no-bankruptcy constraint.
+The detailed proof unfolds as follows.